-Louw comes to Minnesota after serving the past two seasons as a graduate assistant at Florida State, where he provided planning and implementation of workouts and provided analysis and instruction of swimming techniques, among other duties.
+Louw came to Minnesota after serving two seasons as a graduate assistant at Florida State, where he provided planning and implementation of workouts and provided analysis and instruction of swimming techniques, among other duties.
 While at FSU, Louw helped the Seminole men to a 14th place finish at the 2014 NCAA Championships in Austin, Texas.

 At the collegiate level, Louw played an integral role in helping Auburn claim its eighth NCAA Men's Swimming and Diving Championship as a junior in 2009.
 That season, Louw was a three-time NCAA Champion as a member of the 200 free relay, 400 medley relay and 200 medley relay teams, with his 200 medley relay team breaking the NCAA record with a time of 1:14.08.
 As a senior in 2010, Louw placed third at the NCAA Championships in the 100 freestyle, while placing second in the 200 medley relay, 200 free relay and 400 medley relay.
 He also snagged a fifth-place finish in the 50 free.